-Your vehicle has a tilt wheel which allows you to adjust the steering wheel before you drive.
-You can raise it to the highest level to give your legs more room when you exit and enter the vehicle.
+Your vehicle has a tilt wheel which lets you adjust the steering wheel before you drive.

-The tilt wheel lever is located underneath the steering column slightly to the left.
+The lever that lets you tilt the steering wheel is located under the steering column.

-To tilt the steering wheel, hold the wheel and push the lever down.
-Then, move the wheel to a comfortable position and pull the lever up to lock the wheel in place.
+To tilt the steering wheel, hold the wheel and push the lever away from you.
+Then, move the wheel to a comfortable position and pull the lever toward you to lock the wheel in place.